corbtastik/mongodb-on-k8s/mongodb-aws/README.md

 ip-192-168-9-208.us-west-2.compute.internal   Ready    <none>   34m   v1.14.8-eks-b8860f
 ```

-This concludes AWS infra, in certain demo scenarios you could pre-prep all of this and start with the MongoDB section below.
+This concludes AWS infra, in most demo scenarios you'll pre-prep all of this and start with the MongoDB section below.
 Now on to the good stuff.

 ## Install MongoDB Enterprise Kubernetes Operator